-Service pre 1 April 2008 Service post 31 March 2008 Pension Each year worked is worth 1/80 x final pensionable salary Each year worked is worth 1/60 x final pensionable salary Lump Sum Automatic lump sum of 3 x salary.
+Service pre 1 April 2008 Service post 31 March 2008 Pension Each year worked is worth 1/80 x final pensionable salary Lump Sum Automatic lump sum of 3 x salary.
 In addition, part of the annual pension can be exchanged for a one-off tax-free cash payment.
-A lump sum of £12 is paid for each £1 of pension given up No automatic lump sum.
+A lump sum of $\pounds12$ is paid for each $\pounds1$ of pension given up No automatic lump sum.
 Part of the annual pension can be exchanged for a one-off tax-free cash payment.
 A lump sum of £12 is paid for each £1 of pension given up